martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 denial-of-service mitigations (e.g. request rate limits) to `CERTIFICATE_REQUEST` frames as to new TLS connections.

-While the `CERTIFICATE_REQUEST` frame permits the sender to enumerate the acceptable Certificate Authorities for the requested certificate, it might not be prudent (either for security or data consumption) to include the full list of trusted Certificate Authorities in every request.
-Senders, particularly clients, SHOULD send an empty `Certificate-Authorities` element unless they are expecting a certificate to be signed by a particular CA or one of a small set of CAs.
+While the extensions in the `CERTIFICATE_REQUEST` frame permit the sender to enumerate the acceptable Certificate Authorities for the requested certificate, it might not be prudent (either for security or data consumption) to include the full list of trusted Certificate Authorities in every request.
+Senders, particularly clients, SHOULD send only the extensions that narrowly specify which certificates would be acceptable.

 ## Denial of Service